-I’m a contributing editor at Viewpoint Magazine and a writer for hire.
+I’m a writer and editor who has worked at Viewpoint, Popula, The Outline, and The Nation.
 I live, surprisingly, in Brooklyn.

 I’ve been involved with Viewpoint, an independent journal of theory and politics, since its founding during the Occupy era.
 My editorial role there has often taken the form of making theoretical prose accessible and pleasurable for nonacademic readers, a process I find infinitely rewarding.